redimp/otterwiki-documentation/installation.md

   [Install]
   WantedBy=multi-user.target
   ```

-  make sure to adapt the `/path/to` and that the configured User can read and write the database and the repository folder.
+Make sure to adapt the `/path/to` and that the configured user can read and write the database and the repository folder.

 11. Run `systemctl daemon-reload` and `systemctl start otterwiki.service`, check `systemctl status otterwiki.service` for errors.